Are trolls real? Decide for yourself – after joining us on a full-scale exploration of trolls in Norway, that is.

 From the first written records pertaining to Nordic countries, the image of trolls was commonly that of a monstrous (and usually evil) being associated with magic.

-Though the exact etymology of the word hasn’t been fully constructed, there are certain North Germanic origins considered to be probable parent words.
+Though the exact etymology of the word hasn’t been entirely constructed, there are specific North Germanic origins considered to be probable parent words.

 Here are just a few: